snsa-kscc/one-four-four/content/portfolio/zagreb-trail-runners.md

 **Project**

-A customer focused event , a presentation and a trial of the Nike Air Zoom Pegasus Trail shoe.
+A customer focused event, a presentation and a trial of the Nike Air Zoom Pegasus Trail shoe.

 Running Gate + Zagreb Runners as influencers